 If you’ve read this far I wish you the best of luck!
 If you have any questions feel free to leave them below or email me.

 I love to talk about this stuff.
+Embarking on an engineering career is exciting and I love the ride my career took.
 I also love to find fellow techies who took non-traditional paths into software engineering.
 If you have any interesting stories to share please fill out the comment box below.

 You too can become an engineer without a degree.
 Good luck!